Top 10 Common Cannabinoids

 High CBD, low THC cannabis can produce a range of effects from clear-headed alertness & energy to calm & relaxation.

 Generally speaking, it is recommended that you start with the lowest dose and gradually increase it until you reach satisfactory results.
-Consult your healthcare provider with specific questions about using any therapeutic products.
+Consult your healthcare provider with specific questions about using any products.